-Although the COVID-19 pandemic impacted activities Finally, field accompaniment activities have reportedly dissuaded potential perpetrators and gave the in 2021, imposing limitations on in-person activities, ProtectDefenders.eu continued to monitor the situation defenders a feeling of recognition and moral support, of human rights defenders in the field and advocated helping to maintain the necessary space for them to for an enabling protection for human rights defenders continue their work in very sensitive conditions. at local, regional and international levels.
+Although the COVID-19 pandemic impacted activities in 2021, imposing limitations on in-person activities, ProtectDefenders.eu continued to monitor the situation of human rights defenders in the field and advocated for an enabling protection for human rights defenders at local, regional and international levels.
 With 24 monitoring, fact-finding, and accompaniment actions in the field, ProtectDefenders.eu covered a wide range of countries, areas and topics, both thematically and geographically, conducted urgent advocacy, documented human rights violations faced by the defenders, and monitored trials.

 With these missions, ProtectDefenders.eu documented the detected trends, attracted national, regional and international attention, and started a dialogue with concerned authorities.
 They also helped to identify defenders at risk, breaking the isolation some were in and connecting them to other support available through ProtectDefenders.eu.

 Thanks to judicial observation during trials, pressure on authorities and mobilisation around cases, ProtectDefenders.eu has seen a positive impact on the situation of HRDs, including the improvement of detention conditions, charges being dropped, and the release on bail of several defenders.